viant/mcp-sqlkit/README.md

 When the `policy` block is omitted the toolbox falls back to a shared namespace called **`default`** – useful for local development or CI where no identity provider is available.

+### Namespaces and CLI flags

+- With `-o` (OAuth client) only: the namespace is derived from a hash of the access token, isolating connectors per token instance.
+- With `-o -i` (OAuth + ID token): the namespace is derived from the ID-token subject/email and remains stable across access-token refreshes.
+- Without `-o`/`-i`: the shared `default` namespace is used.

+Security note (remote deployments)

+- For multi-user remote deployments, ensure the server is configured to require ID tokens and that clients pass them (use `-o -i` and set `policy.requireIdentityToken: true`).
+- Running without `-i` or without an OAuth policy can place users in the same namespace (either `default` or a shared access-token hash), which can unintentionally expose connectors/secrets across users if the same access token is reused (e.g., via a shared service account or proxy).
+- Recommended: enable `requireIdentityToken` and use per-user ID tokens to guarantee user-scoped isolation across sessions and hosts.

+### Namespace isolation

+SQLKit enforces strict per-namespace isolation so that connection metadata and secrets do not leak between users:

+- Per-request scoping: every tool call resolves the caller’s namespace from the request context and operates only within that namespace.
+- Registry isolation: connectors are stored under `Namespaces[namespace]`; listing and lookups cannot see entries from other namespaces.
+- Secret isolation: secrets are stored at `<SecretBaseLocation>/<driver>/<database>/<namespace>` (or `<...>.json` depending on the storage scheme), so credentials are physically separated per namespace.
+- Elicitation isolation: the secret-elicitation flow binds a pending item to the namespace; upon completion, activation occurs only in that namespace.

+Implications and tips:

+- -o only (access token): namespaces are derived from a hash of the current token.
+If the client rotates tokens frequently, you may see different namespaces across calls (over‑isolation), but no leakage occurs.
+- -o -i (ID token): namespaces are derived from subject/email and remain stable across token refreshes; recommended for user‑scoped isolation.
+- Shared connectors: to intentionally share, preconfigure connectors under `namespace: "default"` (or another explicit namespace) in the config.

 ## Secure connector-secret flow